 “Busted,” I thought.

 It took two days to empty the house.
-Two weeks after that, a ‘For Sale’ sign appeared on the front lawn.
-‘For Sale’ signs normally appear before people move out, or right after.
+Two weeks later, a ‘For Sale’ sign appeared on the front lawn.
+‘For Sale’ signs normally appear before people move out.

 Well, I was happy to see them go … and it wasn’t just because of the suspected surveillance.
 Their two cats had been shitting in my garden.